Injustice 2: Related media

-During NetherRealm Studios' Injustice 2 panel at San Diego Comic-Con International on July 22, 2016, Boon announced a digital comic book series which will detail the backstory to the events of the game.
+During NetherRealm Studios' Injustice 2 panel at San Diego Comic-Con on July 22, 2016, Boon announced a digital comic book series which will detail the backstory to the events of the game.
 The series is written by Tom Taylor, who had previously worked on the tie-in comic books for Injustice: Gods Among Us.
 Bruno Redondo is its lead artist, with contributing artwork from Juan Albarran, Daniel Sempere, and Mike S. Miller.
 Beginning on April 11, 2017, the series was released in weekly chapters through various digital retailers, including ComiXology, Google Play Books, the Kindle Store, and DC Comics' own mobile app.
 Print versions became available for purchase on May 3, 2017, each containing multiple digital chapters.

 It was announced on April 26, 2018, that the game would cross over with Mattel's Masters of the Universe series as a comic sequel to the game's "Superman's side" ending.
 The comic received six issues, from July 18, 2018, until January 2, 2019.

 Injustice 2: Legendary Edition

 On February 28, 2018, Warner Bros.
 Interactive Entertainment announced Injustice 2: Legendary Edition.
 Similar to the Ultimate Edition for Injustice: Gods Among Us, the Legendary Edition includes all previously released downloadable content for Injustice 2.
 It also introduces new features, such as an expanded tutorial system called the "Learn Hub", new gear items, and an increased character level cap.
 In addition, those who pre-order the Day One Edition of the Legendary Edition received a collectible coin, a steelbook case, a "comic exclusive download steel card", and 11,000 Source Crystals to use in-game.
-The Legendary Edition was released on March 27, 2018, for PlayStation 4, Xbox One, and Microsoft Windows.
+The Legendary Edition was released on March 27, 2018, for PlayStation 4, Windows, and Xbox One.